I Have Been Admitted

 - Your certified copy of official degree certificate/diploma.
 If required, submit the certified copy of official degree certificate/diploma in a sealed envelope issued by the institution attended or Ministry of Education.
 Original language and literal English translation must be provided for all records not officially issued in English.

-- Note: Your final documents must be provided no later than the end of your first semester of enrollment.
-Failure to submit final documents will result in a registration hold being placed on your record.
+- Note: Your final documents must be provided as soon as possible but no later than the end of your first semester of enrollment.
+Failure to submit final documents will result in a registration hold being placed on your record, which will prevent you from registering the following term.
+Do not wait until the end of the term to submit your final documents.

 Review Orientation Information

-- Review the Orientation and Handbook for New Graduate Students for newly admitted students.
-Some graduate departments offer program specific orientations leading up to the start of the academic year.
+- Additionally, some graduate departments offer program specific orientations leading up to the start of the academic year.
 You will be notified by your department of your program's orientation date and time.
+You are also expected to review the Handbook for New Graduate Students, which provides an overview of graduate programs and policies.